jesslilly/gravitydog/README.md

 1. Make a trailing broken tether.

 # Done
+4. Hit test clickable rect instead of dog size.
+1. Mode depends on the day with Monday being easiest!
 3. Intro screen:  Add 重力 犬
 1. optimize score sprites.
 2. Use one of these fonts: I love bitout, but silkscreen was so much easier to use.